fernzi/qmk-keymaps/README.md

 form of the command to flash a single keyboard, rather than `pdm run flash`, unless you actually want to flash every single keyboard you own, for whatever reason.

-## Automatic Builds

-If you'd rather avoid installing most of the dependencies, I've also set up a [GitHub action][ci-yml] to automatically build all layouts on every Git change, so you could fork this repo, substitute my layouts with yours, push them, let GitHub run the build, and download the artifact with the compiled firmware when it's done.

-You'd need to figure out how to flash your keyboard on your own though.

-[ci-yml]: .github/workflows/ci.yml